Pay the Access Fee

 General questions

 It depends on the degree of kinship.
 If a spouse, civil partner, cohabiting partner, relatives or relatives-in-law up to the 3rd degree are visiting, they are entitled to an exemption.
+(In the experimental implementation also for the year 2025, the Access Fee will NOT be applied to the Minor Islands identified by the Regulation).

 No, because there is a tourist tax to be paid.
 One should still acquire the exemption voucher with QR-code, indicating only the days on which one intends to visit the Old City if they fall within the days of enforcement.